19 August 2021

 Data and computer science graduates are in demand in the mining industry.
 This is mainly due to a shift in the mining communities towards more environmentally friendly practices and social sustainability.
 Mines are now under pressure to obtain a social license to operate.
 The adoption of new technology is therefore crucial, which is where data and computer science specialists come in.

 Developing technology that leads to environmentally sustainable mines needs to be a priority.
 However, to develop new technology the mining industry needs more data and computer science graduates.
-Integrove’s graduate program aims to close this gap by giving graduates the opportunity to gain experience through a well-rounded program supported by mentors and coaches.
+Integrove’s Internship program aims to close this gap by giving students the opportunity to gain experience through a well-rounded program supported by mentors and coaches.
 The goal of the program is to upskill competent young adults to shape them into future leaders, specialists and key figures.
-Throughout this program, graduates are involved in multiple mining projects where they can build skills and gain experience.
+Throughout this program, students are involved in multiple mining projects where they can build skills and gain experience.

 By providing graduates with an opportunity to gain real-life work experience, we help them build a strong foundation and cultivate innovative data and computer science specialists that can make a worthwhile contribution to the mining industry.